spring-iitd/Cellular-Security/docs/divyanka-docs/implement-network-slicing.md

 Network slicing is a fundamental technology in 5G networks that enables multiple logical networks to be created on top of a common physical infrastructure.
 This is crucial for meeting the diverse requirements of various applications, such as enhanced mobile broadband (eMBB), massive machine-type communications (mMTC), and ultra-reliable and low-latency communications (URLLC).

+If you're not familiar with Network Slicing, please google and learn a bit more about what it is and why it is used.
+In this guide, we will try to implement Network Slicing on our 5G core network using the open5GS and UERANSIM (two VM) setup.
+Ensure that you have the two VM setup in place.

 ### Reference
 We're referring to [this video](https://youtu.be/8QDQNAAgtiQ?si=O0vUf4TeorvW1c2l), you can have a look at it if you want.
 However, I have tailored this article to work with the 2 VM setup that our research group at IITD is using.